GLIN: A (G)eneric (L)earned (In)dexing Mechanism for Complex Geometries: Experiments

 \subsection{Maintenance Overhead}

 {\bf Insertion.} For each dataset, we first bulk-load a random 50\% of the data into all indexes and then insert the remaining 50\% into the indexes record by record.
-As shown in Figure~\ref{fig:realinsertion}, on larger datasets, the throughput of {\indextitle} is around 1.5 times higher than R-Tree and 1.2 times higher than Quad-Tree.
-This makes sense because {\indextitle}'s index probing is orders of magnitude faster than others (see Figure~\ref{fig:real-nopiece-overalltime}) and no refinement is needed for insertion. {\indextitle}-piecewise is around 10\% slower than {\indextitle} because it needs to update the piecewise function as well. {\indextitle} occasionally show performance downgrade because of node expansion or splitting.
+As shown in Figure~\ref{fig:realinsertion}(a), on larger datasets, the throughput of {\indextitle} is around 1.5 times higher than R-Tree and 1.2 times higher than Quad-Tree.
+This makes sense because {\indextitle}'s index probing is orders of magnitude faster than others and no refinement is needed for insertion. {\indextitle} occasionally show performance downgrade because of node expansion or splitting.

 {\bf Deletion.} For each dataset, we first bulk-load the entire dataset and then randomly delete 50\% of the data record by record.
-As shown in Figure~\ref{fig:realdeletion}, on larger datasets, the throughput of {\indextitle} is around 3 - 5 times higher than R-Tree and Quad-Tree because {\indextitle}'s index probing is orders of magnitude faster than other indexes.
-The throughput of {\indextitle}-piecewise is around 20\% lower than {\indextitle} as it has to update the piecewise function. {\indextitle} occasionally show performance downgrade because of node merging.
+As shown in Figure~\ref{fig:realinsertion}(b), the throughput of {\indextitle} is around 3 - 5 times higher than R-Tree and Quad-Tree as {\indextitle}'s index probing is orders of magnitude faster than others.
+The throughput of{\indextitle} occasionally show performance downgrade because of node merging.